multifreded/hv20/day24/README.md

 …
 ```

-But no matter how the data was arranged, nothing meaningful could be found :-/
+But no matter how the data was arranged, nothing meaningful could be found `:-/`.
 At least performance wise the program was very pleasing: in the order of 10
-seconds to try all ~14 Mio. passwords in a VM on a recent i5 laptop without any
+seconds to try all ~14 million passwords in a VM on a recent i5 laptop without any
-kind of parallelization.
+kind of parallelization …

 ```sh
 $ time cat /usr/share/wordlists/rockyou.txt | ./decrypt | cat -v | grep -i 'HV20{'